alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

 - all the programs are installed in path so nothing will need to be manually loaded

 `biopython` will be installed as a python package so to check run `pip list` and search for `biopython` and `numpy` in the output list

+to check that all programs are installed _properly_ run `[program] -h` and the help page should print

 **to add these programs to `$PATH`**